PFC-Validator/terra-scripts/remote-scripts/README.md

 * [setup_firewall.sh](./setup_firewall.sh) configures incoming ports.
 * [setup_key.sh](./setup_key.sh) generates a ssh-key.
 GCP does a lot of this automagically, but I'm old school.
 * [setup_validator.sh](./setup_validator.sh) copies the validator files over, and kicks off the [validator install](../validator/validator_run.sh)
+* [validator_connect.sh](./validate_connect.sh) establishes a port forward between your local machine and the validator.
+This allows you to run terracli commands locally
+* [validator_status.sh](./validate_status.sh) just connects to the validator and runs a status